 One of my favorite things Ryan’s dad did through the years was a little vengeful, and maybe even a little mean.
 Whenever Ryan did anything extraordinary, Frank sent an email to the psychiatrist who diagnosed my son.
 He’d inform her of the new and wonderful thing Ryan just accomplished, which she said could never happen.
 My husband has written a several e-mails to her over the years.
 I included one of them below.
 She never answers, but that doesn’t stop him from sending them.
 These emails continue to be very therapeutic and part of our family’s healing.
 But more important than that, we want this expert to learn that kids can recover before she pronounces another life sentence on a family.
-I can’t wait until Frank sends her a copy of my book.
+Maybe Frank should send her a copy of my book.

 Sent: Friday, May 4, 2007